modelteam-ai/modelteam.ai/README.md

 - You should have made contributions for a **minimum period of 3 months**.

 ## Getting Started

 ### Extract Skills & Stats from your Code to build your profile

-### Extract Skills & Stats from your Code to build your profile

 [![Build your Modelteam profile](images/engVideo.png)](https://www.youtube.com/watch?v=GqwijKCqfRE)

 **For Enterprises to Generate profiles for your team, refer to [Team Profile Generation](README_org.md)**

 - Run the following commands to generate your profile.
     - Our AI models run locally on your machine and does not send any data outside your machine.
     - Generates PDF profile for your personal use and a JSON file for creating your modelteam.ai verified profile